blakeanneberg/hugo_blakeanneberg.com/content/about.md

 ShowToc: = true
 ---

-👋 Sharing what I learn.
+👋 B

 🌱 Hobbies:
 - Swim/Bike/Run
 - Sustainable strawbale construction
-- Getting a game about Colorado passenger rail and Colorado history of trains built.
+- Gorilla gardening

 🧑 Learning and Tech Goals:
 - NVIM using Kickstart as my text editor and TMUX to manage my SSH session.
-- The Online courses I am working to complete on are boot.dev backend languages and skills, but also other courses about Python/django, Go, Data Analytics, SQL for Data Science
+- The Online courses I am working to complete on are Boot.Dev backend languages and skills, but also other courses about Godot.
-- I’m looking to collaborate on creating a real time interactive webpage/app that can showcase a train/hyperloop system and journey for cargo and passengers.
-- Build an API and learn how to monetise APIs.
-- Project: Raspberry PI to become an air monitoring station with Python.
-- Network simulations: Practice for the CCNA.
+- Devloping a game about Colorado passenger rail past and present, as well as a game about Coorie Homes that incorporates sustainable consturciton techniques and Scotland.

 🗺  Random fact:
 - I love the video game Civilization 1.